MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. Minimize the **View files** tab.

-    > Note: You can minimize the tab by selecting the arrow immediately to the right of the tab header.
+    > **Note**: You can minimize the tab by selecting the arrow immediately to the right of the tab header.

 1. Within the editor, delete the existing code within the **Run** method of the script.